 Paul DePaolo recently retired as Technology Librarian and head of the Innovation Club at Hotchkiss School.
 He has an extensive background in information technologies.
-He manages the Tri-State Maker Faire, an event offering creative and enterprising young people an opportunity to present technology projects to the public.
+He helped found and managed for 2 years and now advises the Tri-State Mini Maker Faire, a Hotchkiss School sponsored event offering creative and enterprising young people an opportunity to present technology projects to the public.
 Paul holds a BA in Political Science from the University of Pennsylvania.

 Wayne Hileman chairs the Planning Commission for Washington, Connecticut and sits on its Economic Development Commission.
 He chaired its Housing Commission for six years and served as President of the Rotary Club.
 A professional musician, he toured with the Grammy-nominated Borealis Wind Quintet while producing, engineering, and restoring audio recordings for numerous artists and labels.
 He currently works as Managing Editor of Research Square.
 Wayne has degrees from SUNY at Potsdam and Yale University.

 Brian Mirizzi is the lead technical manager for Litchfield County Dispatch; he knows fiber optic networks from the inside, as they are the core of emergency dispatch services for twenty towns in Litchfield, Hartford, and Fairfield Counties.
 He thus serves as our key technical advisor.
 He has a BS degree from Quinnipiac University in Communications and Computer Information Systems.